johnalison/WorkingPhilosophy/Books.md

   - Know yourself: In talents and capacity, in judgement and inclination.
 There are mirrors for the face, but none for the mind.
 Let careful thought (meditation)  and discussion among friends serve as a substitute.
   - Dont not let your fortune on a single cast of the die.
 (Systems not Goals)
   - Obtain and preserve a reputation.
   - Dignity: True kingship lies in spotless rectitude and he need to envy greatness who can serve as a model for it.
-Prefer to share in the the qualities of royalty rather than take part in mere ceremony.
+Prefer to share in the qualities of royalty rather than take part in mere ceremony.
   - Good things when short are twice as good.
 (Well said is soon said)
   - By joining extremes the more effective middle way is found.
   - Only act with honourable men.
 Dis-honorable ones are not constrained by virtue